'Kafka: Making of an Icon' opening in May 2024

 Other Kafka papers, including the manuscript of The Trial, are held in the Deutsches Literaturarchiv in Marbach, while some of the manuscripts that form part of Max Brod's archive are held by the National Library of Israel.
 Kafka's letters to his fiancée Felice Bauer were bought by a private collector at auction and have not been seen since.

-The exhibition is part of Kafka 2024, a programme of University-wide events and activities will celebrate the literary works and enduring global legacy of Franz Kafka and mark the 100-year anniversary of his death.
+The exhibition is part of Kafka 2024, a programme of University-wide events and activities.
+The campaign celebrates the literary works and enduring global legacy of Franz Kafka and mark the 100-year anniversary of his death.

 For further information or to speak to Prof. Carolin Duttlinger or Prof. Barry Murnane, please contact bodleian.libraries@flint-culture.com.